fobos123deimos/fast-wave/README.md

 ## ✨ Advantages

-- **Highly Efficient**: The package uses *Numba*'s Just-in-Time (JIT) compilation in all its functions, increasing execution speed.
+- **Highly Efficient**: This package includes two fixed-point modules focused on speed.
+One is implemented using *Numba*, an open-source Just-in-Time (JIT) compiler, and the other module is implemented in *Cython*, a programming language that combines the ease of use of Python with the speed of C..
 - **Highly Accurate**: The functions in this package have precision next to the precision of Wolfram Mathematica and MATLAB.
 In addition, there is a module just for calculating wave functions with arbitrary-precision using the *mpmath* package.
-- **Past response cache**: The functions in this package can use decorators of the Least Recently Used (LRU) type called lru_cache from the Python *functools* library to store previous results avoiding recalculation.
+- **Past response cache**: This package provides a caching module designed to enhance the performance of functions that take multiple positions of a *NumPy* array as input.
+By leveraging Python's functools.lru_cache, this module stores previously computed results, eliminating the need for redundant calculations.

 ## 🛠 Setup